 Slot 4 - Flex

-Photon Energy - Our Primary resource caps at 120 and must be filled completely before we may use our burst rotation.
+Photon Energy - Our Primary resource caps at 120 (or 140 with a specific talent) and must be filled completely before we may use our burst rotation.
 Accumulated via the Photon-generating abilities, Bullseye, Storm Arrow, Rain Arrow, and some talents.
 Once filled completely and after Storm Arrow is cast once more, we’ll enter Photon Reforge State.

 Photon Reforge State - After using Storm Arrow with maximum Photon Energy, we enter our main burst window, Photon Reforge State.
 Every second spent in this state consumes 20 Photon energy; once our energy hits zero, the state ends.
 All our best talents and most of our damage occur during this window.